 Speak to a Bartow Personal Injury Attorney Today

 Abrahamson & Uiterwyk is an accredited business of the Better Business Bureau and is are proud of its “AV” rating, the highest possible rating from Martindale-Hubbell, a national law firm rating system.
 The “A” signifies that the firm’s legal ability is “very high to preeminent.”
 The “V” denotes that our firm observes “very high” ethical standards.

 After serving over 15,000 personal injury clients in central Florida over the past 25 years, we thoroughly understand the legal systems of just about every town in central Florida.

 We are so confident in our abilities that, if we take your case, we will not charge you a dime in costs or fees unless we win.
 In other words, we don’t win unless you win too.
 You don’t even have to come to our office – we can evaluate your case over the phone and, when necessary, come to your home or office.

-If you live or work in Bartow and you believe that you have a personal injury claim, call us 24/7 at 800-753-5203 to set up a telephone conference, or contact us online by email or live chat, so that we can review your case and provide you with a free case evaluation.
+If you live or work in Bartow and you believe that you have a personal injury claim, call to speak with a Bartow Personal Injury Lawyer at 800-753-5203, or contact us online by email or live chat, so that we can review your case and provide you with a free case evaluation.